ThomasWinn/rag-document-extraction/README.md

 - ⚠️ Context is limited to what’s retrieved — if the right text isn’t pulled, the model can’t know it.

 👉 **Best for:** Large, structured RFPs or collections of proposals — especially if you’ll be asking many different questions (pricing, benefits, eligibility, etc.) across many docs.

+## TODO:
+Make predictions over a loops and build inforce json